Elke Mackenzie: Early life

 Mackenzie was born in Clapham, London, on 11 September 1911.
+She was assigned male and was raised as a boy.
 Mackenzie's family moved to Scotland while she was a child, and she was enrolled in the Edinburgh Academy.
 After her graduation in 1929, she attended Edinburgh University.
-She earned her B.Sc. with Honors in Botany in 1933.
+She earned her B.Sc. with Honours in Botany in 1933.
 She received a scholarship from the German Academic Exchange Service, and continued doing research in botany at the University of Munich and the University of Würzburg.